STORM-IRIT/Radium-Engine/Docs/model.md

 Each *Component* represent an aspect of an *Entity* to a particular engine subsystem.
-For example, an animated character may have a skeleton(animation component), a high-resolution mesh (display component) and a physics component (a convex shape).
+For example, an animated character may have a skeleton(animation component), a high-resolution mesh (display component) and simplified convex shape for collision detection (physics component).

 Each Component is related to a *System*.
 The Engine loads several Systems (statically or from a plugin) and they keep the Components of all Entities in the scene updated.